IonDen/ion.rangeSlider/readme.md

 * ion.rangeSlider.min.js

 Add the following stylesheets to the page:
-* normalize.min.css (If not already present)
+* <a href="http://necolas.github.io/normalize.css/" target="_blank">normalize.css</a> (optional)
 * ion.rangeSlider.css

 Plus, a skin for the slider.
-Two skins are included:
+5 skins are included.
+Choose one:
-* ion.rangeSlider.skinNice.css
+* ion.rangeSlider.skinFlat.css + sprite-skin-flat.png
-* ion.rangeSlider.skinSimple.css
+* ion.rangeSlider.skinHTML5.css + no images

-Don't forget about skin image sprite:
+* ion.rangeSlider.skinModern.css + sprite-skin-modern.png
-* sprite-skin-simple.png - Simple skin
+* ion.rangeSlider.skinNice.css + sprite-skin-nice.png
-* sprite-skin-nice.png - Nice skin
+* ion.rangeSlider.skinSimple.css + sprite-skin-simple.png

 Or use the included PSD file and design a custom skin.

 ## Install with bower